hubaditya/Data-Science-Job-Recommendation-System/README.md

 Given a resume, recommend jobs from a given dataset of various companies comprising of the job descriptions and their profile and predict salary for the student

  ### Dataset
 This data is scraped from the Glassdoor website using Selenium scrapper.
 After scraping, the raw dataset was cleaned and made usable for performing data analysis and modelling.
-The dataset contains information about the minimum salary, maximum salary, average salary, job description, age of the company in years, etc.
+The dataset contains information about the minimum salary, maximum salary, average salary, job description, age of the company in years, etc.<br>
 An additional dataset is used to incorporate cost of living for US cities while predicting salary.

  ### Technical Details